AntoineOrsoni/pyats-check-os/README.md

 * fixing dual RSP issue.
 Device has two RSP slots but only one of the two RSP is inserted.

+## v 1.9

+* Adding a check for CPU utilisation for the last 5 minutes.

 # Using the scripts
 ## Testbed